edm00se/blog/_posts/2017-06-16-open-source-contribution.md

 ### The Results

 This speaks for itself.
-Once the logging was established, some modifications were made int he `-cli` project, and now it plays great with my project's eslint config.
+Once the logging was established, some modifications were made in the `-cli` project, and now it plays great with my project's eslint config.
 That's a big win, in my opinion.
 Here it is, doing what it does w/ the same section of my code, acting as I want and cleaning things up for me.

 <figure class="center">
   <amp-img src="{{ site.url }}/assets/images/post_images/PrettierEslint_WorkingGreat.png"